 Eighth album Twelve Tales came out on Compass Records on CD and LP in 2014.
-Twelve Tales was released one song per month in 2013, delivering a dozen new tracks recorded by multiple legendary producers across a variety of American cities.
-April’s single of the month "Keep the Change" was co-written with the very talented Brian Karcsig of Louis XIV, currently sitting in with The Killers on tour and was produced and mixed by five-time Grammy winner Kevin Killen (Elvis Costello, U2).
-The releases began in January with "Right on Time", also produced by Kevin.
-The February single “Momentary Lapse of Judgement”, is produced by Nashville’s illustrious “Cowboy” Jack Clement (Johnny Cash, Elvis Presley).
-The March single “Tarnished and Shining”, is produced by New Orleans’ ambassador of funk Allen Toussaint (Dr. John, Paul McCartney).
-Twelve Tales is turning out to be the most unique and challenging album I’ve made to date.
-Each producer brings a new unique dimension, and traveling around the US to record with all these talented players is a real treat.
+Twelve Tales was released one song per month in 2013.
+A dozen new tracks were recorded between Oct.
+2012 and Sept.
+2013 with multiple legendary producers across a variety of American cities.
+The album was recorded in Nashville, TN with “Cowboy” Jack Clement (Elvis Presley, Johnny Cash); in Stamford, CT with Kevin Killen (Elvis Costello, Peter Gabriel); in New Orleans, LA with Allen Toussaint (Dr. John, Paul McCartney); in Los Angeles, CA with Mitchell Froom (Crowded House, Los Lobos) and Tony Berg (Fiona Apple, Bob Dylan); and in New York, NY with Greg Cohen (Tom Waits, John Zorn).
+“Twelve Tales turned out to be the most unique and challenging album I’ve made to date.
+Each producer brought a new unique dimension, and traveling around the US to record with all these talented players was a real treat.
 This project is like a musical jigsaw puzzle without a box.
-I won’t see the full picture until the last song is completed. ~A.J.
+I didn’t see the full picture until the last song was completed.” ~A.J.

 The son of legendary singer-songwriter Jim Croce, A.J.’s career began with his first tour at age 18 opening up for B.B.
 King.
 In the span of a 20+-year career, A.J. has headlined festivals, concerts and major listening venues worldwide.
 He has been seen and heard on shows including Jay Leno, David Letterman, Conan O’Brien, Austin City Limits, Good Morning America, E!, and CNN, and he has shared the stage with an innumerable list of eclectic artists from Willie Nelson to Ray Charles, Béla Fleck to James Brown, Lyle Lovett to Morphine, and Rod Stewart to Ben Harper.